tejaskp/Retail-Management/README.md

 # Assignment- Retail Management System

-Reatail Management System using Spring Boot RESTful Web Services
+Retail Management System using Spring Boot RESTful Web Services

 Overview
 ========
-It's a Reatail Management System built using built using Spring Boot.
-It contains RESTful web services to add new shop and locate nearest shop.
+It's a Retail Management System built using built using Spring Boot.
+It contains RESTful web services to add new shop and to locate nearest shop.
 It uses google's Geocoding API.

 Dependencies
 ============